NikiTikik/DevOps-Course/README.md

-There are two tasks for DevOps course of Innopolis
+There are several tasks for DevOps course of Innopolis